Trade Facilities Act: Trade Facilities Act 1924

-1925 and 1926 Acts
+Trade Facilities Acts 1925 and 1926

 The MacDonald government was short-lived, as it lost a vote of censure in October 1924, and the Conservatives returned to power in the ensuing election.
-Minor adjustments to the terms of the 1924 Act were made by Acts of 1925 and 1926, but the scheme expired in 1927, and was not revived.
-Under the 1925 Act, which received the Royal Assent on 27 March, the total amount of guarantees was raised to £70 million and it was raised again by the 1926 Act to £75 million.
+Minor adjustments to the terms of the Trade Facilities Act 1924 were made by the Trade Facilities Act 1925 (15 & 16 Geo.
+5. c.
+13) and the Trade Facilities Act 1926 (16 & 17 Geo.
+5. c.
+3), but the scheme expired in 1927, and was not revived.
+Under the Trade Facilities Act 1925, which received royal assent on 27 March, the total amount of guarantees was raised to £70 million and it was raised again by the Trade Facilities Act 1926 to £75 million.
 By the end of 1925, £63,169,741 had been guaranteed, and it was estimated that the additional amount would be sufficient to cover further guarantees in 1926.

-The 1926 Act again increased the time period for guarantees made under the Overseas Trade Acts, 1920 to 1924.
+The Trade Facilities Act 1926 again increased the time period for guarantees made under the Overseas Trade Acts, 1920 to 1924.
 Mr McNeill, speaking to the House of Commons in February 1926, stated that it was difficult to estimate the precise number of people who were now employed as a result of the provisions of the various Trade Facilities Acts, but that it probably exceeded 100,000.
 The 1926 Act became law on 26 March 1926.
-There were attempts to revive the concept of the Acts in 1927 and 1929, championed by industrialists and some ministers, in order to fund industrial reconstruction, but both attempts failed, due to the reluctance of the government to become involved in the fate of specific industries.
+There were attempts to revive the concept of the acts in 1927 and 1929, championed by industrialists and some ministers, in order to fund industrial reconstruction, but both attempts failed, due to the reluctance of the government to become involved in the fate of specific industries.

 Effectiveness

-The 1926 Act lapsed on 31 March 1927.
-Shortly afterwards, Winston Churchill summarised how the total of £74,251,780 guaranteed under the five Acts had been allocated, by industry.
+The Trade Facilities Act 1926 lapsed on 31 March 1927.
+Shortly afterwards, Winston Churchill summarised how the total of £74,251,780 guaranteed under the five acts had been allocated, by industry.

 While the effects of the Trade Facilities Acts on levels of unemployment were disappointing, and an analysis of its effects on the shipbuilding industry suggest that they were at best contentious, there were some benefits to the scheme, which are still being enjoyed by Londoners.
 In 1921 Lord Ashfield, by then chairman of the Underground Electric Railways Company of London, submitted an application for guarantees to enable parts of the London Underground to be extended and upgraded.
 He needed £5 million to construct tunnels to join the Hampstead Tube at Camden Town to the City and South London Railway at Euston, to build an extension northwards from Golders Green to Edgware, to enlarge the tunnels between Euston and Clapham, and to purchase 250 new cars to equip the extended railway, which subsequently became the Northern line in 1937.
-Private funding by that time was not an option, as the interest on loans was around 5.5 percent, and the deep tube lines were only generating a 2 percent return, even in good times.
+Private funding by that time was not an option, as the interest on loans was around 5.5 per cent, and the deep tube lines were only generating a 2 per cent return, even in good times.